 Tarquinia

 Located 100 kilometers (62 miles) north of Rome, Tarquinia is also easily accessible from Civitavecchia, a port city – typically where the cruise ships will dock if you are going to the Eternal City.
+It’s also close to reach from Viterbo.

 An archaeological dream, Tarquinia Necropolis boasts beautiful wall paintings and tumulus tombs with chambers carved into the rocks.
+These scenes are virtually unrivaled elsewhere in the Etruscan world and give tremendous insight into the lives of Etruscans, which was rarely documented.

-These scenes are virtually unrivaled elsewhere in the Etruscan world and give tremendous insight into the secret lives of Etruscans, which was rarely documented.
-The paintings show dances, weddings, eroticism, mythical creatures, and large banquets, as well as the occasional demon escorting the dead to their journey into the unknown.
+The frescoes show dances, weddings, eroticism, mythical creatures, and large banquets, as well as the occasional demon escorting the dead to their journey into the unknown.
 You know, the usual.
-Scenes of the afterlife were common as well as the processions of magistrates and other symbols of the rank of the eminent members of the families buried there.

 Some of the most famous tombs include the Tomb of the Bulls, Tomb of the Augurs and the Tomb of the Leopards.

-Should you decide to visit Tarquinia, don’t miss the archeology museum – you can get a combined ticket for that and the Necropolis and it will definitely add to your experience.
+Should you decide to visit Tarquinia, don’t miss the archeology museum in town – you can get a combined ticket for that and the Necropolis and it will definitely add to your experience.
 And then, a stroll around the historic center is a must!

 While Tarquinia may be more well known than other hidden gems in Tuscia included, you’ll still have to deal with far fewer people than at some of Rome’s more popular day trips.